logprogrammer92/MinecraftBlockIndex/README.md

 - Open the project in Visual Studio.

 ## Database Information
-- This project utilizes a Microsoft SQL database and will connect to that database using `localdb`.
-To change this behavior, modify the [connection string](./MinecraftBlockIndex/AddBlockDB.cs).
+- This project utilizes a Microsoft SQL database and will connect to the server named `localdb` and a database on that server named `MSSQLLocalDB`.
+To change this behavior, modify the [connection string](./MinecraftBlockIndex/AddBlockDB.cs) to whatever server and database you want to use.
--